MetaMask/mm-docs-v2/wallet/get-started/run-development-network.md

 MetaMask installation.
 :::

-In the **Server** setting of your workspace, you can find the hostname and port of your Ganache network, which comprises the RPC URL of your network:
+In the **Server** setting of your workspace, find the hostname and port of your Ganache network, which comprises the RPC URL of your network:

 ```text